konfuzed12/python-old-files/README.md

-# python-practice-new-and-old
+# python-old-files
-A repository for my new and old Python projects.
+A repository for my Python projects when I was a 3rd year student.
+These are all basic Python codes.
 This is for educational purposes only.